alvics/eWeb_Theme/readme.md

-## e_Web WordPress Starter Theme
+## e_Web WordPress Theme Framework
-#### Vanilla WordPress with bootstrap 4, Font Awesome 5, webpack and scss.
+#### WordPress with bootstrap 4 and Font Awesome 5.
-Welcome to e_Web starter theme with bootstrap 4, fontawesome 5 (SVGs) via the advanced JavaScript API to take advantage of tree shaking, webpack files from Laravel to compile your dependencies.
+Welcome to e_Web starter theme with bootstrap 4, fontawesome 5 (SVGs) via the advanced JavaScript API to take advantage of tree shaking, node and webpack configuration from Laravel to compile your dependencies.